KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 Zusatz: entferne Warning Meldung, damit der Code später beim Testen durch Prof besser durchläuft

 ##### Accuracy
-The model achieved a test accuracy of X% when trained and tested on distinct subsets of the dataset.
+The model achieved a test accuracy of 99,4% when trained and tested on distinct subsets of the dataset.
 This result highlights the capability of SVM to classify faces under diverse lighting conditions.
 ##### Performance
 The SVM-based approach is computationally efficient and well-suited for small-to-medium-sized datasets, making it a viable solution for controlled environments.
 #### Insights